A Deep Learning-Based Unified Framework for Red Lesions Detection on Retinal Fundus Images: Results

-For ROCh dataset, we used the training dataset (50 images) for testing because it has MA annotation and achieved $FROC score_{MA} = 0.4842$ compared to $FROC score_{MA} = 0.298$ reported by \citet{chudzik2018microaneurysm2} for the same dataset, as shown in Figure \ref{fig:fig_roch_ma}.
-For the private dataset, the method reached overall $FROC score_{MA, HM} = 0.4541$ for moderate DR images and $FROC score_{MA, HM} = 0.4403$ for severe DR images.
-These results are low comparing to benchmark datasets such as e-ophtha due to low-resolution images and incorrect annotation by the expert.
-Figure \ref{fig:results_2_d} and \ref{fig:results_2_e} show the results of per-lesions detection on two images: image015 taken from the DiaretDB1 dataset and C0003164 taken from the e-ophtha dataset.
-Figure \ref{fig:results_2_d} shows MAs and HMs where both method streams used and at last step the output of these branches merged into one image.
-On Figure \ref{fig:results_2_e}, only Mas branch used since only the dataset has only MAs ground truth annotations.
+For the private dataset (DCKAU), the method reached overall $FROC score_{{MA, HM}_{\theta=.1}} = 0.2995$ with $SN = 0.8956$ and $SP = 0.8173$, for moderate DR images and $FROC score_{{MA, HM}_{\theta=.1}} = 0.2641$ with $SN = 0.8699 and SP = 0.8091$ for severe DR images.
+These results are low compared to benchmark datasets such as e-ophtha due to low-resolution images where fovea detected as HM and also due to incorrect annotation as the expert stated that the method highlighted unannotated lesions.
+Figures \ref{fig:results_2_a}, \ref{fig:results_2_b}, and \ref{fig:results_2_c} show the results of per-lesions detection on two images: image015 taken from the DiaretDB1 dataset and C0003164 taken from the e-ophtha dataset.
+The method produces one single image, where both streams are used and the outputs of the branches are merged into one image at the last step.
+In Figure \ref{fig:results_2_a}, only MAs branch is used since the dataset has only MAs ground truth annotations.